-In partnership with our sponsors, Berkeley Engineering has designed the Girls in Engineering program to give middle school girls the opportunity to experience hands-on engineering activities on the Berkeley campus.
-Taught by Berkeley female faculty, staff, and students, the program promotes leadership skills and inspires confidence in the participants to pursue STEM fields.
-It also provides girls an opportunity to learn firsthand about the exciting world of engineering!
+In partnership with our sponsors, Berkeley Engineering designed the Girls in Engineering program to give middle school students the opportunity to experience hands-on engineering activities on the Berkeley campus.
+Taught by Berkeley faculty, staff, and students, the program promotes leadership skills and inspires confidence in the participants to pursue STEM fields.
+It also provides participants an opportunity to learn firsthand about the exciting world of engineering!

 Girls in Engineering Program Structure

 Berkeley’s Girls in Engineering program provides participants with experiences in three areas:

 Engineering Leadership via Communication and Team Skills

 Excelling in engineering requires both excellent communication skills as well as advanced technical skills.
 The first part of each day is generally dedicated to learning about the engineering profession, working in teams, and practicing presentation skills.
 In these modules, students learn more about who they are as individuals, explore strategies for working effectively in groups, and practice their speaking skills.
 Campers put these strategies into practice after these introductory modules, as they work on their team projects.

 Experiential education and team projects are at the heart of Berkeley Engineering.
 Working in groups on design projects teaches students to communicate effectively, to work together to solve problems, and to successfully negotiate differences.
 During these hands-on modules, participants are exposed to a wide range of engineering fields, such as bioengineering, computer science and algorithms, transportation engineering, environmental engineering, and materials engineering.
 These modules reinforce the lessons from earlier in the day, while allowing the campers to explore the similarities and differences between various engineering disciplines.

 Learning in Context via Tours and Lab Demonstrations